-early 15c., "to crease;" 1660s, "to present a ruffled surface," of unknown origin, perhaps a frequentative of rip (v.).
-Transitive sense "cause to ripple" is from 1786.
+early 15c., riplen, "to crease, wrinkle;" 1660s, "to present a ruffled surface," of obscure origin, perhaps a frequentative of rip (v.), and compare rip (n.2) and rumple.
+Transitive sense, in reference to the surface of water, "cause to ripple, agitate lightly," is from 1786.
 Related: Rippled; rippling.

 "very small wave," 1798, from earlier meaning "stretch of shallow, rippling water" (1755), from ripple (v.).
 The meaning "light ruffling of the surface suggestive of a ripple" is from 1843.

 The meaning "ice cream streaked with colored syrup" is attested by 1939, so called from its appearance.
 In reference to the rings in water from a dropped pebble, by 1884.
 As the name of a brand of inexpensive wine sold by E&J Gallo Winery, from 1960 to 1984.
 In geology, ripple-mark "wavy surface on sand formed by wind or water" is by 1833.
 Ripple effect "continuous spreading results of an event or action" is from 1950.